 Locatelli, Phillips, Damsgaard and 10 breakout stars at Euro 2020

-Euro 2020 has been a tremendous competition for some of football’s biggest stars to trade blows but it has also been a tournament for unexpected performers to announce themselves on the biggest of stages.
+Euro 2020 was a tremendous competition for some of football’s biggest stars to trade blows but it was also a tournament for unexpected performers to announce themselves on the biggest of stages.

-Whether it be cultured Italian midfielders, pacey full-backs from the Netherlands or even just a young Scot hiding on Chelsea’s bench for much of last season, the European Championship has shined a light on some outstanding, unknown players.
+Whether it be cultured Italian midfielders, pacey full-backs from the Netherlands or even just a young Scot hiding on Chelsea’s bench for much of last season, the European Championship shone a light on some outstanding, unknown players.

 Here are the top 10 breakout stars from this year’s competition.